nearbear/ValheimBepinexMods/AntiSlipShoes/Package/README.md

 This is a Bepinex mod for Valheim that increases the slope angle you can walk up without sliding.

+## Contributors

+Lucidinceptor for giving the icon mad drip

 ## Installation (manual)

 If you are installing this manually, do the following